KutumLab/KutumLab-T035/STEP-2/README.md

 3. **Hit Selection (`Sel_50`)**:
     * For each of the 14 reference ligands, we identified the top 5 test compounds with the highest cosine similarity scores.
     * We then created a combined, unique list of these top compounds.
 This resulted in a set of 53 unique compounds that are most similar to the known ligands.
-    * The `Sel_50` column in the submission file was marked as '1' for these 53 compounds and '0' for all others.
+    * The `Sel_50` column in the submission file was marked as '1' for the top 50 of these 53 compounds (based on max similarity) and '0' for all others.

 4. **Scoring**: The "Score" for every compound in the test set was determined by its **maximum** cosine similarity value when compared against all 14 reference ligands.
 This score represents how close a given test compound is to its nearest known ligand in the embedding space.